Wilfrida-Were/Spotify-data-2023-EDA/README.md

 # **Spotify data 2023 EDA**

 As a music🎵 enthusiast, I was interested in exploring this **[Spotify dataset](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023)** to uncover interesting insights and correlations.
-I have performed a few analyses, and you can check them out in this **[Kaggle notebook](https://www.kaggle.com/code/wilfridawere/spotify-data-2023-eda)**
+I will perform the following analyses, and you can check them out in this **[Kaggle notebook](https://www.kaggle.com/code/wilfridawere/spotify-data-2023-eda)**

 * **Number of Tracks released each year**